-The following areas of concentrations in Arts are available, for both BA (Honours) and BA programmes:
+The following fields of study in Arts are available, for both BA (Honours) and BA programmes:

 - a.
 English

 - b.
-French
+French Studies

 - c.
 History

 - d.
 Politics

 - e.
 Economics

 - f.
 Military And Strategic Studies

 - g.
 Business Administration.

-Students in the Arts will normally select a major concentration in Second Year.
-The major will consist of a concentration of courses required by the programme, together with required Arts and Science Core Curriculum courses, and electives.
-Students wishing to obtain an Honours degree in a major concentration will be required to complete additional courses and requirements as specified by the department of study.
+Students in the Arts will normally select a major in Second Year.
+The major will consist of a set of courses required by the programme, together with required Arts and Science Core Curriculum courses, and electives.
+Students wishing to obtain an Honours degree in a major 0will be required to complete additional courses and requirements as specified by the department of study.
 Application for entry into Honours programmes will be made to the department and will normally be done during Third Year (or at the beginning of Third Year in the case of Business Administration.)

-In addition to the major concentration, students may also develop a minor concentration in one subject (History, English, French, Politics or Economics) which is not an integral part of their major concentration.
+In addition to the major, students may also develop a minor in one subject (History, English, French Studies, Politics and Economics, Business Administration, Military Strategic Studies or Military Psychology and Leadership) which is not an integral part of their major concentration.
 A minor concentration is also available in Military Psychology and Leadership.

-SECOND YEAR SCIENCE
+SCIENCE

-Students who have completed the First Year Science/Engineering Programme with a combined average in Chemistry, Mathematics Computer Science and Physics of B- or better may enter an Honours programme in Science in Second Year.
+Students who have completed the First Year Science/Engineering Programme with a combined average in Chemistry, Mathematics Computer Science and Physics of Bor better may enter an Honours programme in Science in Second Year.
 Students who have completed the First Year Science/Engineering Programme may enter any major concentration programme in Science.
 A minor programme either in Science or in Arts may also be selected with the permission of the appropriate Department Heads and Deans.

 The course of study selected in the Second Year will normally be continued in the Third Year.